East Bistro is a dim sum and zi char gem

 We had to take a short walk from Sembawang Shopping Centre before finding East Bistro’s red shop front at the corner of a road.
 The area felt quiet but there were already customers when we arrived soon after they opened.
 By 1pm on a Wednesday, it was almost a full house.

 The restaurant had a subtle old-school design that reminded me of restaurants in Hong Kong dramas.
 It was filled with the aroma of food which made my taste buds prick with anticipation.

 I liked the laid-back vibe there.
 It was hard to miss Chef Wang and his brimming enthusiasm.
-Although he was formerly Lei Garden’s former head chef, he served and attended to tables personally.
+Although he was formerly Lei Garden’s head chef, he served and attended to tables personally.

 East Bistro is one of those finds I almost wish I could keep hidden.
 But sharing about good food gratifies me knowing that I helped encourage others towards a memorable experience.
 The scrumptious dishes stole my heart and gave me a full belly.
 It’s tough choosing an affordable restaurant that would also please my fussy parents but this time, I went home and said, “Ma, we go here next time”.
 For more dim sum feasts, check out these late-night dim sum spots or these dim sum buffets under $35++!